transloadit/ruby-sdk/README.md

 ## Compatibility

-At a minimum, this gem should work on MRI 2.3.0, 2.2.0, 2.1.0, 2.0.0, 1.9.3, 1.9.2, Rubinius,
+At a minimum, this gem should work on MRI 2.3.0, 2.2.0, 2.1.0, Rubinius, and JRuby.
-and JRuby in 1.9 mode.
 It may also work on older ruby versions, but support for those Rubies is not guaranteed.
 If it doesn't work on one of the officially supported Rubies, please file a [bug report](https://github.com/transloadit/ruby-sdk/issues).
 Compatibility patches for other Rubies are welcome.

 Testing against these versions is performed automatically by [Travis CI](https://travis-ci.org/transloadit/ruby-sdk).

+### Ruby 1.9.x & 2.0

+If you still need support for older versions of Ruby, 1.2.0 is the last version that supports those.